 An underground classic for its box art alone, Anthropophagous was forgotten for many years.
 While it was an Italian production, it was actually about a group of Germans on vacation in Greece.
-Also listed as one of the video nasties, this Joe D’Amato production is currently out of print in the US and can go for a wide range of prices online.
+Also listed as one of the video nasties, this Joe D’Amato production was previously out-of-print in the US and would go for a wide range of prices online.
 It has gained some traction in recent years among fans and is starting to be regarded as an icon of Italian gore cinema.
 While it’s still not a great film, it’s definitely the best that D’Amato ever made.

 Also known as Jungle Holocaust, Ultimo Mondo Cannibale was Ruggero Deodato’s precursor to Cannibal Holocaust.
 It was a feature with a nearly identical plot made just before he set out to make that film.
 For fans of Cannibal Holocaust, it should be particularly interesting to watch.
 Initially, this one was actually supposed to be directed by Umberto Lenzi as a sequel to Man from Deep River.
 But that changed, and Deodato stepped in as director.
 Surprisingly, this is not nearly as gruesome as Cannibal Holocaust, although like CH, it does include scenes of animal cruelty, which Deodato claims were added by the producer without his consent.
 The nudity is the most controversial thing about this one, with some scenes that are particularly explicit.